Incoming exchange students

-The University of Michigan School of Information (UMSI) prepares students to be leaders in a wide variety of information-related careers.
+The University of Michigan School of Information is one of the world’s premier iSchools.
+We prepare students to become leaders in a wide variety of information-related careers.

-As an exchange student at UMSI, you will find an unmatched combination of excellence and opportunities in information science, faculty with national and international reputations for excellence in teaching and research, impressive facilities for every academic endeavor, and a safe place to live and learn in one of the best college towns in America.
+Incoming exchange, or mobility, students who come to UMSI will benefit from the opportunity to complete real-world projects in information science, faculty with national and international reputations for excellence in teaching and research, state-of-the-art facilities, and a safe place to live and learn in one of the best college towns in the United States of America.

-How do I become a UMSI Exchange Student?
+How do I become an incoming UMSI exchange student?

-Only students from UMSI's bilateral exchange partner universities are eligible to become exchange students at UMSI:
+Only students from UMSI's bilateral exchange partner universities are eligible to become exchange students at UMSI, studying here for one or two semesters.

 - Escola Superior d'Administració i Direcció d'Empreses (ESADE) in Barcelona, Spain